akhilpsin/Mini-RPA-projects/README.md

 # Guess-the-number
-small project using UIpath Studio
+small project using UIpath Studio to guess the number till the random number is found.
 # Source To Destination
 small project done in ui path to move files source to destination
 # Small quiz